 Review for the AP United States History Exam

-Students will develop both their U.S. History content knowledge as well as their ability to think historically while engaging with the rich collections of the New-York Historical Society’s Museum and Library and those of the Gilder Lehrman Institute of American History.
+Participants will enhance both their knowledge of U.S. History and their ability to think contextually about important events and people as well as explore the rich collections of the New-York Historical Society’s Museum and Library and the Gilder Lehrman Institute of American History.

 Participants will explore classical, colonial, and contemporary ideas of citizenship, paying particular attention to our own American example.
 Students are to examine the ways in which U.S. citizenship has been expanded and the ever-changing reasons some are included and excluded from it.
 Through artwork, artifacts, and primary source texts, students will investigate the experiences of Black Americans after the Civil War and Asian immigrants on the Western Frontier, among many others.
 The course will not only focus on what makes someone a citizen – birthplace, blood, bureaucracy - but also the rights and responsibilities that citizenship grants a person.